ShabbyX/libpandoc/README.markdown

 shared library under `%windir%\System32`.

 Deploy the shared library in the same folder as your application, or put it under `%PATH%`.
-Intallation of header files depends on the C compiler.
+Installation of header files depends on the C compiler.